 C&C Kitchen specializes in “creative and colorful Southern Inspired American cuisine.”
 What we love about this truck is that it has mouth-watering options for hardcore meat eaters and vegetarians alike.
 A typical menu includes catfish, BBQ chicken, rib tips and vegan empanadas, but it changes daily.
 “Soul Food Monday” is something you can find regularly.
 The truffle mac and cheese is also a favorite.
 Check Facebook for updates.

 This business has a storefront location at 1506 S. Neil St. in Champaign.
-They also have the Mega Truck; find out where on Facebook.
-17 flavors of popcorn, tons of shaved ice flavors and handmade confections for purchase.
+It also has the Mega Truck; find out where on Facebook.
+Seventeen flavors of popcorn, tons of shaved ice flavors and handmade confections for purchase.

-This BBQ truck frequents Carle Hospital for lunch, and can sometimes be found places like Barrelhouse in downtown Champaign.
-Their BBQ is delicious but what everyone really raves about are their smoked meats!
-Try them out sometime soon.
+This BBQ truck frequents Carle Hospital for lunch, and can sometimes be found in places like Barrelhouse in downtown Champaign.
+Its BBQ is delicious but what everyone really raves about are the smoked meats!

 Come and Get This Food Truck

-This truck serves traditional fare such as burgers and Vienna beef hot dogs, and one unique item not seen on many food trucks – central Illinois horseshoes.
-Their veggie burger gets a thumbs up from us.
-Find them hanging out at Bradley/Prospect and sometimes at Riggs Brewery in Urbana.
+This truck serves traditional fare such as burgers and Vienna beef hot dogs and one unique item not seen on many food trucks — central Illinois horseshoes.
+Its veggie burger gets a thumbs up from us.
+Find it hanging out at Bradley/Prospect and sometimes at Riggs Brewery in Urbana.

 All-beef hot dogs are served with all the goodies that make a Chicago dog (minus the tomato) from a trailer.
 These condiments are included in the $3 per dog price, or you can get two dogs for $5.
 In addition, Dave serves nachos, brats and pulled pork with chips and drinks.
-During the U of I school year, you can find the simple concept across from Joe’s Brewery on Fifth/Green Street.
+During the U of I school year, you can find the simple concept across from Joe’s Brewery at Fifth and Green streets.

 Fernando’s Food Truck

 Folks rave about Fernando’s!
-Burritos, quesadillas, nachos, tacos—Mexican style.
-For $2 even you can try an authentic taco on a soft-corn shell.
-They also have breakfast burritos, if that’s your jam.
+Burritos, quesadillas, nachos, tacos.
+For $2 you can try an authentic taco on a soft-corn shell.
+It also has breakfast burritos, if that’s your jam.
 The boss is committed to serving authentic Mexican street food because he has strong roots in Mexico City.
 Find the truck in downtown Champaign or rolling at Riggs Beer Company.

 Flour & Fire Pizza

-C-U’s newest food truck!
 Flour & Fire is a mobile wood-fired pizza trailer serving Neapolitan style pizza to the Champaign-Urbana area.
 Each pizza is 9-10 inches.
 Specialties include the classic Margherita, the Sweet Heat (featuring Mike’s Hot Honey) and The Garden, as well as build-your-own options.
-Sauces include San Marzano tomato base, a bbq sauce, and a white sauce.
-They are starting with lunches and dinners in various locations on Fridays and Saturdays, and hope to expand their lunch offerings soon.
+Sauces include San Marzano tomato base, a BBQ sauce, and a white sauce.

 Based in Mahomet, Ice Daddy’s serves all of East Central Illinois.
-On a typical day, you can find them parked just south of Lake of the Woods on Lake of the Woods Road (and just north of Route 150).
-In addition to shaved ice treats, they have delicious ice cream (waffle cones, too).
-Find out more here, including info on booking them to come to your event.
+On a typical day, you can find it parked just south of Lake of the Woods on Lake of the Woods Road (and just north of Route 150).
+In addition to shaved ice treats, it has delicious ice cream.
+Find out more here, including info on booking a visit to your event.

 This owner is busy.
-He owns the aforementioned Empanadas House truck and the popular Green Street establishment Jurassic Grill, and now he is taking the Jurassic Grill menu to the streets.
+He owns the Empanadas House truck (not sure that is on the road right now, see below) and the popular Green Street establishment Jurassic Grill, and now he is taking the Jurassic Grill menu to the streets.
 You’ll find a similar menu of dino-themed burgers, french fries and hot dogs.
 We really like the veggie burger.

 Kona Ice of Champaign

 A refreshing twist on the food truck, or rather a modern version of the old-school ice cream truck, Kona Ice is a rolling shaved-ice Kona Entertainment Vehicle (KEV).
 Choose from dozens of flavors like strawberry daiquiri or banana-colada.
 Prices range from $2 for a kid’s cup to $5 for a color-changing cup.
 Kona Ice also offers flavors geared towards adults.
 Try the blackberry mojito, sangria and white wine spritzer.
-(Sorry, they DO NOT contain alcohol).
+(Sorry, it does not contain alcohol).

 La Paloma Food Truck

 Friendly service that can’t be beat.
 Grab a taco bowl with avocados, beans, cheese, shredded lettuce and sour cream.
 Or, whatever you want, says the owner of the authentic Mexican food truck.
-They’ve posted their current schedule on Facebook, which includes stops at Triptych in Savoy, Riggs in Urbana and late nights on campus.
+Its current schedule is on Facebook; you can find it often at Second and Green streets.

 This is another taco truck, which is to say, taco trucks rule.
 The one parks daily in the Hunter’s Haven and Bargain Bins lot on Bloomington Road in Champaign, Monday- Saturday.
 The menu includes the typical taco truck fare: tacos, burritos, nachos.
 Something a little different: you can find a breakfast burrito here.

-In addition to the storefront locations on Green and Chestnut, you can follow the Maize food truck on Facebook to find out where it is at.
+In addition to the storefront locations on Green and Chestnut, you can follow the Maize food truck on Facebook to find out where it is.
 We have a lot of great Mexican food in Champaign-Urbana and this one climbs towards the top of the list for sure.
-Their handmade tortillas are incredible and you won’t regret tracking this truck down.
+The handmade tortillas are incredible and you won’t regret tracking this truck down.
 Often found at Carle over lunch and sometimes at Triptych on the weekends.

 Mamma D’s Smokehouse

 Oklahoma native Sharon Davis-Devine is behind these great eats.
 Some favorites include the beef brisket, pulled pork and chicken sandwiches, gourmet macaroni and cheese or Mountain Dew Apple Dumplings.
 The dumplings are crescent-wrapped apples baked with sugar, cinnamon, butter, two secret ingredients and Mountain Dew!
-This truck does a great job of hitting many of the smaller town festivals happening during the summer; check their Facebook page for where to find them.
+This truck does a great job of hitting many of the smaller town festivals happening during the summer; check its Facebook page for locations.

 NitroCup is a great way to enjoy (locally roasted) high-quality coffee, fast.
 FROM A BIKE!
-Their bike is equipped with stout taps and a cooler.
-They can pour icy Nitro coffee on the spot.
-Their brewing process cuts all acidity and bitterness from the brew.
-They add nitrogen to give a creamy mouthfeel—like Guinness and stout beers.
+The bike is equipped with stout taps and a cooler.
+It can pour icy Nitro coffee on the spot.
+The brewing process cuts all acidity and bitterness from the brew.
+It adds nitrogen to give a creamy mouthfeel — like Guinness and stout beers.
 No cream or sugar necessary.
 The cold brew is available in 12 and 16 ounces.
 Find NitroCup at Urbana’s Market at the Square.

-This doughy delight is perpetually sold out—everywhere.
+This doughy delight is perpetually sold out — everywhere.
 Get in line first and fast!
 Pandamonium bakes both cake and yeast style using fresh, real (organic if at all possible) ingredients with vegan options available.
 Try the cookie dough, banana split, orange creamsicle or the popular strawberry slider.
-The flavors vary, and they bake small batches in limited numbers.
+The flavors vary, and it bakes small batches in limited numbers.
 This sweet panda has a permanent home in the same strip mall as Sun Singer Wine and Spirits.
 Find the food truck at the corner of Goodwin and Oregon in Urbana (near Krannert), Wednesday through Friday.

 Piato To Go

 The popular Urbana-based, catering kitchen, Piato, does not shy away from change and reinvention.
-Offering catering and food nanny service—they do it all.
+Offering catering and food nanny service.
 Try the Hawaiian nachos topped with Modelo chicken, pineapple salsa and Hawaiian BBQ sauce for $8.
 All sauces are handmade.
-Their food truck is a regular at Urbana’s Market at the Square, and can also be found all over the county.
+The truck is a regular at Urbana’s Market at the Square, and can also be found all over the county.
 Check Facebook for the schedule.

 Sidney Dairy Barn Moo Mobile

 If you can’t make it to Sidney to visit the Sidney Dairy Barn, a Chambanamoms C-U Essential, you can stop by the “Moo Mobile.”
-Try a cup for $3.50, a tornado (ice cream with candy mixed in, usually cookie dough) for $5, an ice cream sandwich for $3.
-On occasion they serve a non-dairy Italian Ice option.
+Try a tornado (ice cream with candy mixed in, usually cookie dough) or an ice cream sandwich.
+On occasion it serves a non-dairy Italian Ice option.
 The “Moo Mobile” carries around many flavors of ice cream.
 It can be found all over the county so check Facebook for the schedule.

 Smith Burger Co.

-What might be Champaign-Urbana’s newest food truck, you can get their signature smash burgers when you find the truck.
+You can get its signature smash burgers when you find the truck.
 The menu also includes chicken sandwiches, grilled cheese, fries, and cheese curds (and we know how much Champaign-Urbana loves its cheese curds).
 Vegetarians will be happy to see that Smith Burger Co. offers black bean patties as well.
 This truck has been hanging out at Tatman’s Carstar in Champaign as well as Riggs Beer Company in Urbana.
 Follow its Facebook page for updates.

-This truck is in limited service now, but the good news is you can find their food at Duo in Rantoul.
-When it is on the road, try their Philly Cheesesteak.
+This truck is in limited service now, but the good news is you can find its food at Duo in Rantoul.
+When it is on the road, try the Philly Cheesesteak.
 The owner uses a 6-inch hoagie roll, American/Swiss cheese, green pepper, onion, lettuce, tomato, mayonnaise and mushrooms.
-When they do come to town, typically they can be found at Riggs.
+It can typically be found at Riggs.